Best Memory Cards Fuji X-E3

 Best SD Memory Card Fuji X-E3 | Bottom Line

-The Fujifilm X-E3 is a very simple and compact camera that does not feature UHS-II technology, so when it comes to buying SD memory cards, the choice is easy, UHS-I is the way to go.
-The camera performs very quickly, especially compared to a lot of the competition out there.
-It’s memory card write speeds are also on par with other Fujifilm UHS-I cameras.
+The Fujifilm X-E3 is a very simple, compact camera that does not support UHS-II, so when buying SD memory cards, the choice is easy: UHS-I is the way to go.
+The camera performs very quickly, especially compared to much of the competition.
+Its memory card write speeds are also on par with those of other Fujifilm UHS-I cameras.

-When it comes to 4k video recording you will run into some heat issues after a while, even with start and stop recording.
+When recording 4 K video, you will encounter heat issues after a while, even with start-and-stop recording.
 If you were to do a long record session with 4k video, expect the camera to overheat after 10-15 minutes.

 When it comes to buying the best memory card, the Sandisk Extreme Pro is always the best option for Fujifilm.